 Where can I find cheap labor?

-You can advertise your job posting on free job sites with high-traffic, such as Indeed, Craigslist, and Glassdoor.
+You can advertise your job posting on free job sites with high-traffic, such as Indeed and Craigslist.
 General laborers in the United States earn between $10.00 and $12.00 per hour.

 Where do laborers work?